 Tuition $450 per week.
 All students will be notified of acceptance by email within 3 weeks of audition.
 An enrollment form and packet will accompany the acceptance letter and a non-refundable deposit of $100.00 per week will be required to secure a student’s spot in the program.
 You will receive additional forms and information by the end of March.
-Final Payment is due no later than May 1, 2019.
+Final payment is due May 1, 2020.

 Are there pointe classes in Preparatory Division?